 Her memoir-in-progress is a coming-of-age story about the years she lived on the margins, seeking opportunity, adventure, and healing after running away from her working-class home at fifteen.

-Mindy holds a BA magna cum laude from Smith College, where she attended as an Ada Comstock Scholar and was inducted into Phi Beta Kappa, and an AA with honors from Greenfield Community College.
-She earned a TESOL certificate from the School for International Training and is a certified K-12 teacher.
+Mindy is pursuing an MFA at Sewanee School of Letters and is a recipient of The Sarah Barnwell Elliott Scholarship.
+She earned a BA magna cum laude from Smith College, where she attended as a first-generation student and an Ada Comstock Scholar.
+She is a member of Phi Beta Kappa.
+She also holds an AA with honors from Greenfield Community College and a TESOL certificate from the School for International Training.

 She lives in Massachusetts, where she is a member of Straw Dog Writers’ Guild and Grub Street Writers.
 She is a licensed K-12 educator for English Learners.